 Audio and Video Conferencing – designing and deploying technology and conferencing platforms that meets the needs of users.

-Collaboration Applications – deploying the latest technologies to help dispersed teams work together more effectively.
+Collaboration Applications – deploying the latest technologies, such as Cisco Webex Calling, to help dispersed teams work together more effectively.

 Telehealth – designing, deploying and managing solutions that make healthcare more affordable and accessible for providers and patients.

 Audio Visual Solutions – from full-room solutions to mobile technology, designing solutions around your business need.

 Programmability (Orchestration + Automation) – few solutions are perfect out of the box, customize solutions to get the most out of your collaboration tool investment.